pivotal-cf/docs-pks/console-deploy-wizard.hbs.md

 To connect to a  vCenter Server:

-1. Enter the IP address or FQDN for the vCenter Server instance on which to deploy Tanzu Kubernetes Grid Integrated Edition.
+1. Enter the IP address or FQDN for the vCenter Server instance on which to deploy {{  vars.product }}.

     - The FQDN for the vCenter Server cannot contain uppercase letters.
 1. Enter the vCenter Single Sign On user name and password for a user account that has vSphere administrator permissions.
 1. Click **Connect**.
-1. Select the data center in which to deploy Tanzu Kubernetes Grid Integrated Edition from the drop-down menu.
+1. Select the data center in which to deploy {{  vars.product }} from the drop-down menu.

     <p class="note warning"><strong> WARNING:</strong> Ideally, do not deploy TKGI from the management console to a data center that also includes TKGI instances that you deployed manually.
 If deploying management console and manual instances of TKGI to the same data center cannot be avoided, make sure that the TKGI instances that you deployed manually do not use the folder names <code>BoshVMFolder: pks_vms</code>, <code>BoshTemplateFolder: pks_templates</code>, <code>BoshDiskPath: pks_disk</code>.
 If a manual installation uses these folder names, the VMs that they contain will be deleted when you delete a TKGI instance from the management console.</p>
 1. Click **Next** to configure networking.